CorsiDanilo/bitcoin-price-prediction-with-pyspark/README.md

 \end{cases}
 $$

-Then we count the number of correct prediction:
+Then I count the number of correct prediction:
 $$
 correct\_predictions
 =
 \sum_{i=0}^{total\_rows} prediction\_is\_correct
 $$

-Finally we compute the percentage of **accuracy** of the model:
+Finally I compute the percentage of **accuracy** of the model:
 $$
 \\
 accuracy